jonathan010603/Projeto-HTML-CSS-SCSS-e-FlexBox/README.md

 So I started making it responsive (I think it would be better with mobile-first).

-Now it's deployed to GitHub Pages, and you can test it.
+Now it's deployed to GitHub Pages, and you can test it here: https://jonathan010603.github.io/barbershop_compass/